greenelab/xswap-manuscript/manuscript.md

 We focus on edge prediction in biomedical networks.
 Our overall goal is to predict new edges with specificity, so that predictions reflect particular connectivity rather than generic node characteristics.
-Our permutation framework is designed to capture the predictive performance attributable to degree to provide a baseline expectation for edge pairs.
+Our permutation framework measures the predictive performance attributable to degree to provide a baseline expectation for edge pairs.
 We expect that non-specificity due to degree is not a unique property of biomedical networks.
 For example, if node A connects to nearly all other nodes in a network, predicting that all remaining nodes share an edge with node A will likely result in many correct---though nonspecific---predictions, regardless of the type of data contained in the network.
 Node degree should be accounted for to make correct predictions while being able to distinguish specific from nonspecific predictions.

-Prediction without reliance on node degree is challenging because many effective methods for edge prediction are correlated with degree (eg Figure {@fig:feature-degree}).
+Prediction without reliance on node degree is challenging because many effective methods for edge prediction are correlated with degree (Figure {@fig:feature-degree}).

 The effects of node degree are obvious when edge prediction features are functions of degree.
 For example, the resource allocation index is the sum of inverse degree of common neighbors between source and target nodes (in the symmetric case), while preferential attachment is the product of source and target degree [@1F96bsjSm; @suzIn5oo].
 However, because many other edge prediction methods are not explicitly degree-based, it is important to have a general method for comparing the effects of node degree on edge prediction methods.